jkmin687/SePurity-Vendor-Risk-Assessment-Project/01_scope/ScopeStatement.md

-# Scope Statement — SePurity, Inc.
+# Scope Statement // SePurity, Inc.

 ## Purpose
-The scope statement defines which vendors, systems, and data types are covered in this Vendor Risk Management (VRM) project.
+The scope statement defines which vendors, systems, and data types are covered in this Vendor Risk Management project.
 Setting a clear scope ensures that the assessment focuses on the vendors that present the highest impact to SePurity’s operations and customers, while excluding areas that are not relevant at this stage.

 ---